mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 You may have figured out that this conflict wasn't really about the code.
 The code had legitimate issues, but they weren't so severe that two teammates with a good working relationship couldn't solve them.

-The code review was terrible to experience, but it forced me to reevaluate my approach to code reviews in many ways, and improve my techniques for the better.
+It was an unpleasant experience, but it caused me to reevaluate my approach.
+My reviews are now better for it.

-I describe techniques  below that will reduce your chances of running into a similarly unpleasant outcome in your code reviews.
-Then, I'll dig into what was wrong with my approach in the terrible review and describe what made Bob's review better.
+Below, I share techniques that will reduce your chances of running into a similarly unpleasant outcome in your code reviews.
+I'll return to Mallory at the end and explain why my original approach with Mallory was completely backwards and why Bob's was quietly brilliant.

 # Techniques